Skip to Content

 The prisoner exchange, which included Wall Street Journal reporter Evan Gershkovich and former US Marine Paul Whelan, was Biden’s first major foreign policy action since announcing last month he was ending his reelection bid and endorsing his Vice President Kamala Harris.
 The agreement involved months of complex negotiations with allies and adversaries alike, involving seven countries and 24 prisoners.

-Flanked by the families of the prisoners who were released, Biden spoke from the White House Thursday and praised the US alliances that helped make the deal possible – an implicit knock of Donald Trump’s criticisms of NATO in a moment that injects a new dynamic into the presidential race between the former president and Harris.
+Flanked earlier in the day by the families of the prisoners who were released, Biden spoke from the White House and praised the US alliances that helped make the deal possible – an implicit knock of Donald Trump’s criticisms of NATO in a moment that injects a new dynamic into the presidential race between the former president and Harris.

 “Anyone who questions if allies matter: They do,” Biden said, raising his voice.
 “They matter.
 Today is a powerful example of why it’s vital to have friends in this world.
 Friends you could trust, work with, and depend upon, especially in matters of great consequence and sensitivity like this.”